ShawnXxy/AzMy-Metrics-Bin/README.md

     Here are some details about the sample:
     - It is a console application which will ask for the input of the connection string for MySQL, (Log Workspace) custom ID and Shared key.
-    - The sample currently register a 30-sec timer to periodically access the MySQL information_schema.global_status tables through MySQL protocol and post data into the Log Analytics Workspace
+    - The sample currently register a 30-sec timer to periodically access the MySQL performance_schema.global_status tables through MySQL protocol and post data into the Log Analytics Workspace
     - The global_status table name would be used as the Custom Log Type Name, and the Log Analytics will automatically add _CL suffix to generate the complete Custom Log Type Name.
 For example, the  table global_status will become global_status_CL in the Custom Logs list.

-4. Use Kusto query in Log Analytics Workspace to operate the MySQL information_schema.global_status metrics data.
+4. Use Kusto query in Log Analytics Workspace to operate the MySQL performance_schema.global_status metrics data.

 >Disclaimer: This sample code is available AS IS with no warranties and support from Microsoft.
 Please raise an issue in Github if you encounter any issues and I will try our best to address it.